Hello my friends and welcome to my little dark corner of the web.

 In the meantime, I had decided to rewrite book one, "Whitechapel Road".
 I was never happy with the editing or how the book ended up being formatted and it bothered me so much over the years that I simply had to rewrite it.
-The rewrite is now completed and I am currently working with the proofreader to correct anything that may have been missed during the recreation of the story.
+The rewrite is now completed and printed.
+You can read the new version of Chapter 1 here.

 I would like to point out that the story everyone knows and loves is still the same.
 I have only cleaned up the punctuation issues along with the numerous typos that all of the six previous editors missed.
 In addition to this, I have enriched the feeling within the pages so the reader will truly experience the feeling of being in Victorian London, right along with the characters.

 I truly hope that those new to the story will enjoy the tale and those of you who have already walked the back streets of London's east end with Aremis will enjoy revisiting these well-known locations as well.